-It is not the first time digital signatures appear on this blog as we have already introduced the ECDSA signatures earlier as well as a more general introduction to the elliptic curve cryptography has been provided in the Diffie-Hellman key exchange over eliptic curve tutorial.
+It is not the first time digital signatures appear on this blog as we have already introduced the ECDSA signatures earlier, as well as a more general introduction to the elliptic curve cryptography, which has been provided in the Diffie-Hellman key exchange over elliptic curve tutorial.

 As you might have already seen in the ECDSA signatures tutorial, the digital signature permits to prove a message has been seen by a person owning a particular private-public key pair.
-The example we provided in that particular tutorial consisted of a mysterious messages from a from a friend and digital signature helped estimate which of the messages is more likely to be true.
+The example we provided in that particular tutorial consisted of a mysterious message from a friend and a digital signature helped estimate which of the messages is more likely to be true.

-In this tutorial we will do something similar, we will use different kind of signature and we will produce a multi-signature, which is a signature produced by multiple individuals.
+In this tutorial we will do something similar, we will use a different kind of signature and we will produce a multi-signature, which is a signature produced by multiple individuals.
 The Schnorr signatures (Schnorr, n.d.) have been known before ECDSA signatures, yet they were not so widely used due to the patent which expired in the year 2008.
-One of the advantages is existence of a proof that breaking the Schnorr signature is equivalent of breaking the discrete logarithm problem.
-Another one is the linear nature of the signature making it possible to easily combine multiple signatures together.
+One of the advantages is the existence of proof that breaking the Schnorr signature is equivalent to breaking the discrete logarithm problem.
+Another one is the linear nature of the sign making it possible to easily combine multiple signatures.

 then we calculate